AlexZhou876/music-editor/README.md

 - enter a valid number
 - see the measures appear
 you can edit a note by using the edit note button.
 Click on a note to select it, drag to move it.
 Use the arrow keys to adjust the length of the note.
-Press the delete key (on Mac: fn-delete) to delete it.
+Press the delete key (OSX: fn-delete) to delete it.

 you can save by pressing save.
-It will save to whatever the current path is set to in GraphicalEditorApp. to load, simply rerun and click the button on the dialog.
+It will save to whatever the current path is set to in GraphicalEditorApp. to load the save, simply rerun and click the button on the dialog.
 For now, you can load external midi files by putting them in the same root directory and changing the path in GraphicalEditorApp.
+Note that behaviour is only specified for files with 4/4 time signature.

 ## What Will the Application Do?